claudio-dg/assignment2/README.md

 $ roslaunch assignmnent2 assignment.launch
 ```

-This will open Gazebo and Rviz Simulation Environments along with a terminal showing the functioning of ```FSM```, and the robot will start its programmed behaviour
+These will open Gazebo and Rviz Simulation Environments along with a terminal showing the functioning of ```FSM```, and the robot will start its programmed behaviour
 ## Project structure

 The project is based on the ROS scheme that is shown in the following ```rqt_graph```: